Common mistakes I’ve seen after reviewing >10,000 resumes in Asia

-During the 13 years working in executive search, predominately in Hong Kong and Singapore, I have reviewed over 10,000 resumes.
+During the many years working in executive search, predominately in Hong Kong and Singapore, I have reviewed over 10,000 resumes.
 I still find that many resumes have errors in them.

 Why is this important?
 Because a resume represents you.
 The reader does not know you.
 So, the resume must show how great you are.
 You want the reader to think: ‘Wow, this candidate looks amazing, I want to meet him/her’.
 Getting the first interview is great, but this is not the only function of your resume.
 You should aim to go into the interview as the candidate who is already perceived to be a great fit.

 A good resume will enable you to interview more efficiently.
 Otherwise you will waste time clarifying things that should have been obvious from your resume.
 Interviews are about getting more insights into the role, building a relationship with the interviewer, and highlighting how you can add value.
 Any minute you waste clarifying things is a minute you have lost (e.g., clarifying that the degree you took was part-time and that is why there was an overlap of education and work experience).
 If your resume is unclear, you might answer the same clarifying question many times during each interview round.

 Your resume needs to stand by itself.
 This is because you will likely meet many people during the interview process who received no or a minimal briefing on you.
 Headhunters do not get to talk to every single person involved in the hiring process, usually only the hiring manager and HR.
 Interviewers hardly ever brief the next interviewer extensively, often the briefing consists of ‘you should meet this person, here is the resume’.